On-disk format and design#

 pw_kvs avoids this by deriving its state entirely from the individual key-value entries stored in flash.
 This design has several advantages:

-• Robustness: There is no single block of data that can be corrupted and render the entire KVS unusable.
-There is also no single block that must be repeatedly modified, which would lead to flash degredation.
+• Robustness: No single block of data can be corrupted and render the entire KVS unusable.
+Also, no single block requires repeated modification, which would lead to flash degradation.

-• Simplicity: The logic for the KVS is simplified, since there aren’t complicated invariants maintained between the entries and a global metadata block.
+• Simplicity: This simplifies KVS logic, since no complicated invariants exist between the entries and a global metadata block.

-This approach means that the KVS can be initialized by simply scanning the entire flash partition and reading all valid entries.
-The tradeoff for avoiding global metadata is that the KVS can’t easily support multi-key transactions, where values for multiple keys are modified, and either all the updates are recorded (in a successful write) or none are (in a data loss event).
+With this approach, pw_kvs initializes by scanning the entire flash partition and reading all valid entries.
+The tradeoff for avoiding global metadata is that the KVS can’t easily support multi-key transactions, where pw_kvs modifies values for multiple keys, and records either all updates (in a successful write) or none (in a data loss event).
 This tradeoff is sufficient for common embedded use cases.

 Invariants#